Interview with Wizz Clack

 I couldn’t agree more.
 It’s the same for me and I got such an insight into everything really at that point because I was working for Dane Rawlins.

-I got the job through a great friend and because of that, I had learnt a lot.
+I got the job through a great friend and because of that, I had learned a lot.

 I had some international horses there that we had to take care of and it was such an interesting and fantastic experience for the fun, for the depth of knowledge that I acquired at a rate, because, obviously, coming out of a riding school and shifting into competition horses, and top-level ones, was such a shock to the system.